ilanaliouchouche/KANBert/README.md

 ## Transformer Auto-Encoders

 Transformer auto-encoders are relatively smaller models compared to their generative counterparts but are highly effective in performing language understanding tasks such as classification, named entity recognition, and embedding generation.
-The most popular transformer auto-encoder is BERT, and the parameters here are inspired by BERT.
+The most popular transformer auto-encoder is BERT, and the parameters here are inspired by this model.

 <p align="center">
     <img src="images/bert_archi.png" alt="BERT Architecture" width="300">